Fun Black-throated Loon Facts For Kids | Kidadl

 Would they make a good pet?

-No, the Arctic loon is not a good pet to have.
+No, the Arctic Loon is not a good pet to have.
 As they feed on fish, their feces have a very repulsive odor.
 Moreover, in most parts of the world, these birds are illegal to possess.

 Did you know...

-There are five species of the loon.
+There are five species of loon.
 These are the Arctic loon, the common loon, the red-throated loon, the Pacific loon, and the yellow-billed loon.

 No species of the loon has an all-black coloration.
 The most amount of black color is seen in the black-throated loon which has a mostly black neck.
 However, the backside of the neck and the head of this bird have black and white lines.
 Although, this is only the breeding plumage of the bird.
 This breeding plumage differs from the winter plumage.

-How do you identify a loon?
+How do you identify a Loon?

-What is the history of the loon species?
+What is the history of the Loon species?

 The loon species were once considered to be the oldest birds native to the Northern Hemisphere.
 However, this fact was later proven wrong.
 It was shown that the loon species were much more modern.
 Until 1930, this species was also once considered a relative of grebes and was categorized under the same family.
 More recently, researchers link the loon species with penguins.
 The bird was considered to be more of a resident of the Southern Hemisphere as opposed to current records which show that they hail from the Northern Hemisphere.

 Here at Kidadl, we have carefully created lots of interesting family-friendly animal facts for everyone to discover!
-Learn more about some other birds including blue-winged teal, or limpkin.
+Learn more about some other birds including blue-winged teal or limpkin.

-You can even occupy yourself at home by drawing one on our black throated loon coloring pages.
+You can even occupy yourself at home by drawing one on our black-throated loon coloring pages.